JamesSkemp/chrome-extension-tabs-manager/README.md

 ## Permissions
 - `host_permissions`: Grant elevated permissions (tab title, URL, and other capabilities) only to certain sites.
 	- Alternative would be `tabs` permission, but that would grant access to all tabs.
+- `tab_groups`: Name tab groups and choose a background color.